Boehner says Hillary Clinton should support White House on trade

-WASHINGTON (Reuters) - Republican House Speaker John Boehner challenged Hillary Clinton on Sunday to help the White House get trade legislation through the U.S. Congress by speaking out in favor of it.
+WASHINGTON (Reuters) - Republican House of Representatives Speaker John Boehner challenged Hillary Clinton on Sunday to help the White House get trade legislation through the U.S. Congress by speaking out in favor of it.

-Lawmakers are debating whether to give President Barack Obama “fast-track” authority to negotiate deals such as the 12-nation Trans-Pacific Partnership (TPP).
+Lawmakers are debating whether to give President Barack Obama fast-track authority to negotiate deals such as the 12-nation Trans-Pacific Partnership, or TPP.
 Trade is a rare issue on which the White House enjoys support from Republicans, but many Democrats are opposed.

 “She can’t sit on the sidelines and let the president swing in the wind here,” Boehner said on NBC’s “Meet the Press.”